Updated 7/2/2024

 2. Lead work rounds.

 3. Help coordinate procedures: If ordering a TEE or cath procedure for one of your patients, please communicate with the respective cardiology fellow on that service.
-If transferring a patient to the ICU, help with that coordination/sign out.
+If transferring a patient to the ICU, help with that coordination/sign-out.

 4. Read echos for Card A patients (weekends only).
 Once first years start taking triple call, the weekend Cards A fellow will read the weekend echos for Cards A patients.